psychoinformatics-de/studyforrest-www/content/Studies/contest_fuseisc.rst

 areas that have similar ISC properties.

-We analyzed a subset of data derived from a *studyforrest* data set, where participants listened to a German audio-description of the movie “Forrest Gump”.
+We analyzed a subset of data derived from a *studyforrest* data set, where participants listened to a German audio-description of the movie "Forrest Gump".
 5 interesting scenes were selected for the analysis based on their publicity in social media.
 For each scene and each voxel, an average ISC value was computed across the subjects and its between-subject variation using the Jackknife technique.
 This provided 10 dimensional feature vector for each